krmontgomery/fs.Json_Project/README.md

 Allows you to read and write to a JSON file.

+Grabs data from input fields and stores/adds them to a JSON file.

-Was intended to be a light weight blog entry system.
+This application was intended to be a light weight blog entry system.

 ### Utilizes the "EJS" view engine for input and display of the JSON data.